Aswath-RA/Python-api/Fast-api/README.md

 "pip install uvicorn"

-after installing create python env if you need ,Other wise code the api and run.

 main -> class Name
 app -> object which you craeted .
---reload -> if you save your code if will reload automatically.
+--reload -> if you save your code it will reload automatically.

+after installing create python env if you need , write the code and run the below command .

-uvicorn main:app --reload
+"uvicorn main:app --reload"